merenlab/merenlab.org/_posts/anvio/2015-05-01-installation.md

 This article describes basics steps of installing Anvi'o.
 If you run into any issues, please post a comment down below, or open an <a href="https://github.com/meren/anvio/issues">issue</a>.

+Here I would like to thank Inés Martínez, Rika Anderson, and Sharon Grim for helping me a lot by volunteering themselves to test the installation.

 ## Dependencies

 anvi'o has some dependencies, some of which will be taken care of the installer.
-There are two you need to make sure you have installed:
+However, you first need to make sure your system does have the following software (it is not as scary as it looks, you will be fine):

 * [Chrome Web Browser](https://www.google.com/chrome/browser/desktop/).
 Chrome should be not only installed on your system, but unfortunately it should also be the default browser (otherwise everytime interactive interface pops up, you will need to copy-paste the address to a Chrome window). anvi'o does not support any other browser, and it will not perform optimally on others.